draganglumac/whisp/README.md

 Usage
 =====

-Limited commands are
+Commands

-list  //Show guids of other chat clients nearby convo //Initiate secure connection to a guid
+list  //Show guids of other chat clients nearby convo //Initiate secure connection to a guid [ Pass guid ID as next input ]

+Once connection is established

+send //Will request to open the session for communication [ Pass session ID as next input ]

+-- All further input will be in session mode until Cntrl+C exit

 Note
 =====